Alternatives to Domestic Violence

 A Homework Manual for Battering Intervention Groups

-Alternatives to Domestic Violence, 5th edition, is an interactive treatment workbook designed for use with a wide variety of accepted curricula for intimate partner violence intervention programs.
+Alternatives to Domestic Violence, fifth edition, is an interactive treatment workbook designed for use with a wide variety of accepted curricula for intimate partner violence intervention programs.

 Intimate partner violence group leaders and members will find this workbook to be a vital resource for adopting new strategies to lead a life of cooperation and shared power.

 1. What You Need to Know Before Starting Group: The Road to Change 2.
 Defining Abuse and Battering 3.
 Achieving Nonviolence 4.
 Exploring and Defeating Intimidation 5.
 Creating a Trusting Relationship 6.
 Giving and Receiving Respect 7.
 Accountability: Taking Responsibility for Yourself 8.
 Maintaining Positive Sexual Relationships 9.
 Negotiating a Partnership 10.
 Cooperating Through Good Communication 11.
 Parenting: How to Relate to Your Children 12.
 Religion and Domestic Violence 13.
 The Role of Drugs and Alcohol in Domestic Violence 14.
 Considerations for Finishing Group References

 Kevin A. Fall, PhD, is Professor and Chair of the Counseling, Leadership, Adult Education, and School Psychology Department at Texas State University.
 He is the author of several books on the topics of domestic violence, group counseling, and counselor training.